 - Dataset labeling and enrichment

-# Bad: No limit, model might generate 2000 tokens
+# No limit: model might generate 2000 tokens

 response = client.chat.completions.create(